miwermi/election-analysis/README.md

 ## Challenge Summary

-By writing Python code to run through this dataset to find and count votes for each candidate and county in the file, Tom has received the following information for his precint:
+By writing Python code to run through this dataset to find and count votes for each candidate and county in the file, Tom has received the following information for his precinct:

     Election Results
     -------------------------